 - Improved accuracy

 - Metal dome switches are available in a wide variety of sizes, shapes, and actuation forces.
 Stainless steel domes may also be available with an optional nickel plating

 Non-tactile keypads are similar to a tactile switch, but when pressed, there is no tangible feedback response.
-Instead, they require another way to alert the user that the switch has been activated.
+Instead, non-tactile keypads require another way to alert the user that the switch has been activated.
 Typically, they rely on an audible or visual response from the unit.

 Instead of a metal or plastic dome beneath the overlay, the non-tactile switch uses two layers of polyester with a conductive coating on each layer.
-When a user pushes a key, the polyester layers flex and make contact closing the circuit and initiating an action.
+When a user pushes a non-tactile key, the polyester layers flex and make contact closing the circuit and initiating an action.

 Non-Tactile PCB Membrane Switches Advantages